roylez/cloak/README.md

 5. How about Trojan?
 How does it perform?

 It is a simple idea that works great, but deployment is trickier.
 I have not tested its performance versus shadowsocks.
+However I may remove it later if the new Quanzhou DNS whitelisting becomes mainstream.

 [1]: https://squeeze.isobar.com/2019/04/11/the-sad-story-of-tcp-fast-open/